gurvirdhillon/ScrabbleBoard/README.md

 # ScrabbleBoard
-This file contains only one main html files(index.html).
-Which include the main scrabbleBoard nested within /ScrabbleBoard file this is presented as a index.html file.
+This file contains a index.html file which contains the scrabble game with features such as drag and drop, music, hint mode, profile creation and many other features.

 Starts on command:
 npm install